IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_sms_api_calls.rst

 Within the OTIS Master, triage user records are updated:

 * When the user is exited for being over-income on the initial income question
+  * Household size is stored
+  * Over-income status is stored

 * When the user accepts or rejects a match

 * After the user provides household size details
 * After the user provides a valid DOB
-* After each demographic question
+* After demographic questions

+  * need to update to match validation
 * After all benefits income collected
 * After all other payments income collected
 * After other income collected